sveltejs/svelte-preprocess/README.md

 ### Auto Preprocessing

 In auto preprocessing mode, `svelte-preprocess` automatically uses the respective preprocessor for your code based on your `type="..."` or `lang="..."` attributes.
 It also handles the `<template>` tag for markup, external files and global styling.
+It's as simple as importing the module and executing the default exported method.

 #### Basic